Civic Leadership for the Common Good: Our Response to COVID-19

 Status of Our Signature Training Programs

-To ensure that our training remains accessible, our programs are moving online and will be held as virtual experiences through at least October 2020.
+To ensure that our training remains accessible, our programs are moving online and will be held as virtual experiences through 2020.
 For details on specific offerings, visit an overview of our programs by clicking the button below.

 Free, Interactive Online Training

 As a community service during this extraordinary health crisis, we are offering free, interactive online training, open to anyone, Monday through Wednesday each week.
 To explore these offerings and see the schedule of our virtual learning experiences, click the button below.

 In addition to our calendar of live training events, KLC’s websites offer numerous on-demand services:

 - Yourleadershipedge.com: extensive online learning resources (via monthly or annual subscription);